9 Inspiring Flannery O'Connor Destinations in Georgia

 Special Collections is a section of Georgia College’s Ina Dillard Russell Library dedicated to the curation of documents documenting Milledgeville's past.
 Staff of the Ina Dillard Russell Library established the Flannery O'Connor Collection shortly after the first publication of O'Connor's short story "The Geranium" in 1946.
 The early collection consisted of newspaper clippings, magazines containing the first publications of stories, the published works, and some early items from O'Connor's student days at Peabody High School and Georgia State College for Women.

 While best remembered for her fiction, O'Connor was also an accomplished cartoonist; numerous examples of her artwork appear in the college newspaper, literary magazine, and yearbook.
-Many of these publications are placed on display for visitors to admire throughout the year.
+Many of these publications are displayed for visitors to admire throughout the year.
+Special Collections also now includes the Rare Book Room, where some of O'Connor's archives are on display, including family memorabilia as well as tokens of the author's impact on culture across the world.

 Research visits can be scheduled online. | 221 N. Clarke St., Milledgeville, GA 31061